Yesha0405/AssetFlow-Enterprise-System/how_to_use.md

 4. Open maintenance-audit-reports.
 5. Add or update files for maintenance, audit, reports, and notifications here.

+## Important Reminder
+- Keep all work inside this folder.
+- Do not edit other members' folders.

 ---

 # 9. How the Backend Team Should Use It